Theater is a Weapon

 Producer, booker, co-host, video production

 Special Order, Inc

-Since 2014, I've been a regular freelancer for this video production company whose clients include Visa, Intel, Kia, Lowe's, Motorola, Sprint, VICE media, and the United Nations Foundation, among others.
+Since 2014, I've been a regular freelancer for this video production company whose clients include Visa, Intel, Kia, the World Bank, Lowe's, Motorola, Sprint, VICE media, and the United Nations Foundation, among others.
 I keep the data organized and flowing, along with more substantial work in editing and compositing.
 Major and/or interesting projects are called out separately on this page.

 Editor, assistant editor, post production supervisor, VFX artist, DIT, de facto IT dept.

 A YouTube Red Original Series produced by Big Breakfast, the production company responsible for College Humor.
 Kind of like a comedic Black Mirror.
 I assisted on five or six episodes, and edited one called "Uber, but Like, for People."

 Editor, assistant editor, VFX